 Despite their protective coats, Komondors are still prone to hereditary and congenital conditions that can adversely affect their health — not to mention your family budget.
 Some of the conditions and illnesses Komondors are prone to include digestive conditions such as Cobalamin malabsorption and gastric dilatation volvulus; and joint conditions such as hip dysplasia.

-Thankfully, Petplan pet insurance covers all hereditary and congenital conditions for the life of your pet, as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Komondor inherits anything more than a snowy corded coat, you’re covered.